dazza222/GlassCameraSnapshot/README.md

-Google Glass Camera Snapshot - sample app and utility clas(s current as of XE11)
+Google Glass Camera Snapshot - sample app and utility class (current as of XE11)

 This app provides a utility class, GlassSnapshotActivity, that you can pull into your Glass project if you want to take a snapshot.